-- Remove and delete any documents, images, or recordings accessed through the ICT system at the conclusion of the assessment

-- Use the agency's monitoring systems to evaluate the effectiveness of the sessions of the assessment conducted using virtual access digital technology and ways to improve its effectiveness, including but not limited to:

-- Understanding and use of technology

-- Training of assessors

-- Information and instructions provided to the general practice

-- Design of the assessment schedule
+- Remove and delete any documents, images, or recordings accessed through the ICT system at the conclusion of the assessment - Use the agency's monitoring systems to evaluate the effectiveness of the sessions of the assessment conducted using virtual access digital technology and ways to improve its effectiveness, including but not limited to: - Understanding and use of technology - Training of assessors - Information and instructions provided to participants - Design of the assessment schedule - Mix of onsite assessors and those present via virtual access digital technology - Role of assessors working virtually compared with role of assessors onsite, in relation to: - o planning processes - o contingency planning.

-- Planning processes

-- Contingency planning.

-- Revoke assessors' ICT and security access - Evaluate the effectiveness of the virtual assessment and provide feedback to the accrediting agency and the Commission.
+- Revoke assessors' ICT and security access, if relevant - Evaluate the effectiveness of the virtual assessment and provide feedback to the accrediting agency and the Commission.